How to protect yourself from recruitment phishing scams

 Often using a reputable company's name, brand, logo and tone of voice these recruitment scams may on the surface seem authentic, but the following checks and tips will help you to protect yourself.

 - If in doubt, contact the company.
-Do not respond to the message directly, this goes for email as well as WhatsApp messages.
+Do not respond to the message directly, this goes for email as well as text messages.
 Go to the company’s website and contact them from there to check the validity of the offer.

 - Too good to be true.
 If an offer seems too good to be true it usually is, so trust your instincts.
 Examples can include seemingly attractive salaries for little work, promise of earning a lot of money quickly.